SettleFinance/Settle-SDK/README.md

 ## How it works
-Instead of authenticating and running requests yourself, use Settle.run and pass in 3 parameters:
+Instead of authenticating and running requests yourself, use the settle object to run api functions.

-Settle.run(< API >, < Endpoint >, < Params >)
+For example
+Settle.PriceFeed.Ticker({token: 'Bitcoin'})

 ## Important - Authentication
 You need to register an app in settle in order to use the API.
 Head over to https://settle.finance/app/developer-tools and join our developer program.